bihealth/bih-cluster/bih-cluster/docs/admin/resource-registration.md

 # Resource Registration

-This page describes the necessary registration steps for accessing special resources on the cluster, such as:
+This page describes the necessary registration steps for accessing special resources on the clusters, such as:

 - GPU nodes,
 - high-memory nodes,